Lucas-Schmucas/employee-management.io/README.md

 - Check if city and place_name are always the same
 - Improve Header Serialization
 - Batch processing for storing in the database
-- Improve data storage with upsert, logging and row specific user feedback.
+- Improve data storage with upsert, logging and row specific user feedback for bad entry data.